Residual Diffusion Models for Variable-Rate Joint Source Channel Coding of MIMO CSI: Experimental Setup and Results

 In~\figref{fig:results_cost2100}, we present the NMSE in reconstruction for the angular-delay domain CSI measurements of the COST2100 outdoor dataset.
 We configured the feedback bandwidth to $k=16$, compressing each $32 \times 32$ CSI measurement (1024 complex coefficients) to a 16-dimensional complex latent vector, achieving a compression rate of $\sfrac{1}{64}$.
 Note that for the COST2100 outdoor dataset, the NMSE reported is in the cropped angular-delay domain.

 Our evaluation begins with the exact architectures from ADJSCC~\cite{xu2022deep} and CSINet+~\cite{guo2020convolutional}, which demonstrate notably poor performance.
-When scaling these architectures by incorporating additional intermediate layers and increasing convolutional channels, performance improves marginally, but all schemes still saturate at an NMSE greater than $-4$ dB.
+When scaling these architectures by incorporating additional intermediate layers and increasing the number of convolutional channels, performance improves only marginally, yet all schemes still saturate at an NMSE greater than -4 dB.
 This reveals that conventional autoencoder approaches trained with supervised learning objectives exhibit poor scaling characteristics relative to model size and fail to adequately capture the underlying channel characteristics despite substantial parameter counts.

 We then developed a hybrid architecture combining the original autoencoder model from~\cite{xu2022deep} with a U-Net backbone for denoising.
 The U-Net backbone has been widely employed in image processing for enhanced denoising, deblurring, and, more recently, image generation.
-Our hybrid model, termed U-Net based JSCC, was trained with the same supervised training objective as~\cite{xu2022deep}, minimizing the end-to-end MSE.
-Remarkably, despite having a similar parameter count as the larger variants of ADJSCC and CSINet+, the U-Net-based JSCC shows significant performance improvements, achieving an NMSE lower than $ -9$ dB.
+Our hybrid model, termed U-Net-based JSCC, was trained with the same supervised objective as~\cite{xu2022deep}, namely, minimizing end-to-end MSE.
+Remarkably, despite having a parameter count comparable to that of the larger variants of ADJSCC and CSINet+, the U-Net-based JSCC achieves significant performance improvements, achieving an NMSE below -9 dB.
 This highlights the importance of architectures that scale effectively with increasing model size.